ViaScientific/vfdocs/docs/ViaFoundry/vmeta_events.md

-# Event Creation Guide
+# V-Meta Events Guide

-This guide will walk you through the details of creating an event in a project.
+V-Meta Events in Via Foundry provide a powerful framework for performing various actions, such as uploading data or initiating runs, within your projects.
+Events are like neatly packaged scaffoldings that allow you to interact with your data and collections seamlessly.
+This guide will walk you through the details of creating events and how to utilize them effectively.

-After defining fields, you're now ready to create event forms to insert/update fields from multiple collections.
-Let's go through the basics of the event section.
+## Creating Events

-## Insert Events
+After defining V-Meta fields to specify the structure of your data, you can proceed to create event forms that enable you to insert or update fields across multiple collections.
+Let's explore the basic steps to create events:

-1. Please click the `Admin` button at the top and select your project.
+1. Using the **Projects** dropdown menu at the top of Foundry, click on the project in which you'd like to create an event.
-2. Click the `All Events` tab of your project.
+2. Navigate to the `Metadata -> Configure Metadata -> All Events` tab specific to your project.
-3. Click the `Insert` button and enter the `Event Name`.
+3. Click the `Insert` button to start creating a new event, and provide a meaningful `Event Name`.
-4. Choose your target collection from the dropdown and choose the behavior of the form.
-Insert, Update, or Multiple (for Multiple Insert) options are available.
+4. Choose the target collection from the dropdown list and define the behavior of the form.
+You can choose between `Insert`, `Update`, or `Multiple` (for Multiple Insert) options.
-5. Choose the field to belong to the selected collection.
+5. Select the specific fields that should be associated with the chosen collection.
-6. Click the "Plus" button to insert a new field into the event form and choose a new field.
+6. To add additional fields to the event form, click the "Plus" button and choose from the available fields.
-7. To insert another collection of data, please click the `Insert Group` button.
+7. If you want to include data from another collection, you can use the `Insert Group` button to add more collections.
-8. Read/Write permission of this form could be adjusted with the Permissions section at the bottom.
+8. The permissions for the form can be adjusted using the `Permissions` section at the bottom.

 ![image](../images/insert-events.png){.align-center width="99.0%"}

-## Insert New Run Event
+## Creating "New Run" Event

-You can create an `New Run` event to simplify run submissions.
-Here are the expected values for this event.
+One particularly useful event is the "New Run" event, which simplifies the process of submitting runs within Foundry.
+Here are the key details for creating this event:

 - **Event Name:** New Run
 - **Collection:** Runs

   -----------------------------------------------------------------------
   - **Fields**